INFORMSJoC/2024.0642/README.md

 ## Ongoing development and support
-This code is being developed on an on-going basis.
+This code is being developed on an ongoing basis.
-You may want to checkout the code main developer's [GitHub site](https://github.com/robertobarg).
+You may want to check out the code main developer's [GitHub site](https://github.com/robertobarg).

 For support in using this software, submit an [issue](https://github.com/robertobarg/IteratedInsideOut/issues/new).